 Fellows are taught monthly in difficult clinical scenarios with the aid of medical simulation.
 Utilizing two life-like simulation mannequins, fellows are taught together to work through difficult clinical scenarios in real-time.
 Simulations are also held in the unit together with residents, nursing, and respiratory therapy.
 Fellows have the opportunity to design clinical cases and run and de-brief simulations within the unit.
 Fellows also have the opportunity to assist with simulation exercises held at outside hospitals designed for pediatric hospitalists and other sub-specialties.

 The PICU at MassGeneral Hospital for Children provides an active critical care transport service for local and regional hospitals throughout New England.
 All transport calls are fielded by the PICU fellow by telephone or, in some cases, via telemedicine link between the PICU and the outlying hospital.
 The PICU fellow is required to assess the level of acuity of the patient and to identify the patient’s immediate and transport needs.
-He/she is expected to provide management advice to the referring physician, determine and coordinate the best mode of transport, and provide ongoing consultation with the transporting team en route to the PICU.
-All of this is done under the direct supervision of the on-service attending.
+They are expected to provide management advice to the referring physician, determine and coordinate the best mode of transport, and provide ongoing consultation with the transporting team en route to the PICU.
+All of this is done with supervision by a member of the PICU faculty.

 Additional clinical training occurs in pediatric burn care at Shriners’ Hospitals for Children, and in the 32-bed cardiac intensive care unit (CICU) at Boston Children's Hospital.

-Fellows also learn the art of delivering procedural sedation as part of a robust inpatient/outpatient sedation program located within the MGH PICU.
+Fellows also learn the art of delivering procedural sedation as part of a robust procedural sedation program located within the MGH PICU.